signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="ImpliedOutputs"></a>
 ### Implied Outputs

-In addition to outputs specified on the command line, depending on the operating mode and options determined by -dN command line entry, mediaMin generates [implied outputs](#user-content-impliedoutputs).
-For example, .wav outputs and jitter buffer .pcap outputs are generated if the ENABLE_STREAM_GROUPS and ENABLE_JITTER_BUFFER_OUTPUT_PCAPS flags, respectively, are given in -dN command line entry.
+In addition to outputs specified on the command line, depending on the operating mode and options determined by the -dN command line argument, mediaMin generates [implied outputs](#user-content-impliedoutputs).
+For example, .wav outputs and jitter buffer .pcap outputs are generated if the ENABLE_STREAM_GROUPS and ENABLE_JITTER_BUFFER_OUTPUT_PCAPS flags, respectively, are set in the -dN command line argument.
 Some of the example command lines shown in [Inputs and Outputs](#user-content-commandlineio) above have the ENABLE_STREAM_GROUPS flag set, in which case .wav files for audio streams found within incoming packet flow will be generated.
 Here is a list of implied outputs:

 > * per stream [jitter buffer output pcaps](#user-content-commandlinejitterbufferoutputs) if the [-dN command line argument](#user-content-mediamincommandlineoptions) contains the ENABLE_JITTER_BUFFER_OUTPUT_PCAPS flag<br/>
 > * per [stream output wav files](#user-content-wavfileoutput) if the [-dN command line argument](#user-content-mediamincommandlineoptions) contains the ENABLE_STREAM_GROUPS and ENABLE_WAV_OUTPUT flags<br/>